NohaSoudy/StorageHub/README.md

 ```
 ### 2. Set Up MinIO Using Docker (Free)
-The application support setup Minio at runtime if it does not exist
+The application supports setting up Minio at runtime if it does not exist

 - **Console**: https://play.min.io
 - **Login**: minioadmin / minioadmin